MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Introduction

 We are not the first to study a model where a strong server interacts with many ``weak'' users using a star topology, and similar models were considered by \cite{Bonawitz2017,RSY21,BellBGL020}.
 However, to the best of our knowledge, we are the first to present a general MPC construction in this setting.
 For example, \citet{BellBGL020} presented a constant-round secure-protocol for {\em summation in finite groups}, in which each user has only $\polylog(n)$ time and communication complexities, but extending their construction to other functionalities is not clear.
 In particular, it is not clear if their protocol can be used for bit summation.\footnote{For bit summation one needs to work in a finite group of size at least $n$, in order to avoid summation overflows, but then a single malicious user can modify the result almost arbitrarily by choosing its input to be a random number in this group.
 That is, a single malicious user can affect the sum by a factor of $n$.} \citet{RSY21} presented a protocol for a somewhat more general family of functionalities (functionalities requiring limited homomorphism), but their protocol only works in the semi-honest setting and it requires users' runtime to be polynomial in $n$.

 Also very related to our work is the line of work on {\em communication locality}, initiated by \citet*{BGT13}.
-Similarly to our work, in this model the parties are connected via a complete graph, but each party communicates only with $\polylog(n)$ other parties.
+Similarly to our work, in this model, the parties are connected via a complete graph, but each party communicates only with $\polylog(n)$ other parties.
 Assuming PKI, \citet{BGT13} constructed a protocol computing any efficient functionality, tolerating at most $\alpha n$ corruptions, for some constant $\alpha<1/3$. \citet*{CCGGOZ15} later showed how to handle {\em adaptive adversaries} that can corrupt at most $\alpha n$ parties, for some constant $\alpha<1/2$, assuming the parties are given a \emph{symmetric-key infrastructure}. \citet*{BCDH18} considered the communication graph induced by the interaction in communication-locality protocols.
-Assuming the parties are given a PKI, they presented a protocol with low locality tolerating $\alpha n$ corruptions, where $\alpha<1/4$ is a constant, such that with overwhelming probability the resulting communication graph is \emph{not an expander}. \citet*{BCG21} showed communication-locality protocols with the additional property of {\em low communication complexity}.
-That is, not only does each party communicates with only $\polylog(n)$ other parties, but also the {\em length} of the messages it sends and receives is at most $\polylog(n)$ bits.
-We stress that these works on communication locality differs from ours on the following two important points.
-First, the model is different, as these works do not involve a server that does all the heavy-lifting and can block messages at will.
-As a result, the {\em computational complexities} of the parties in all these protocols is polynomial in $n$ (unlike polylogarithmic in $n$ in our work).
-Second, these works assume (at least) PKI {\em in addition to assuming a complete communication network}.
-We do not assume PKI in this setting (we only assume PKI for the star topology).
+Assuming the parties are given a PKI, they presented a protocol with low locality tolerating $\alpha n$ corruptions, where $\alpha<1/4$ is a constant, such that with overwhelming probability the resulting communication graph is \emph{not an expander}. \citet*{BCG21} showed communication-locality protocols with the additional property of low {\em average} communication complexity.
+That is, not only does each party communicate with only $\polylog(n)$ other parties, but also the total communication in the protocol is at most $n\cdot\polylog(n)$ bits.
+We stress that these works on communication locality are fundamentally different than ours: These works do not involve a server that does all the heavy lifting and can block messages at will, which is the main challenge we address in our work.
+As these works on communication locality do not involve a server, the {\em computational complexity} of the parties in all these works is polynomial in $n$ (unlike polylogarithmic in $n$ in our work).

 The idea of using small committees to gain efficiency dates back at least to Bracha~\cite{Bracha85} in 1985.
 Since then it has been employed by several papers in several settings.
 In particular, this was used by Boyle et al.~\cite{BGT13} in their communication-locality MPC protocol, and was used by Cohen et al.~\cite{CHOR18} to obtain efficient security uplifting reductions.